Last Updated on

 1. Avoid dirty areas

 Don’t go to areas where there are a lot of puddles and mud if you can avoid them.
 Stroll closer to your home or in the vicinity of your house itself.
 Avoid areas with dense shrubs or overgrown grass as there is a risk of mosquito bites and sometimes even snake or scorpion bites.

 2. Stay away from crowds

 Any places with a lot of people have a higher chance of people carrying the infection to be present as well and spreading it further.
 Stay away from these for you and your baby’s well-being.

 Since you can’t always find clean water when you’re outside, make sure you carry a small bottle of sanitizer and use it to clean your hands whenever handling the baby.

 4. Mosquito protection is a must

-As evenings dawn, mosquitoes can quickly hone into playing children and bite them.
+As evenings dawn, mosquitoes can quickly bite kids.
 Go for full-sleeved shirts and pants for your baby and use mosquito creams to keep them away, too.

 5. Playing outdoors responsibly

 If your child wants to enjoy the rains, let him do so for a stipulated period of time.
 Advise him to keep away from dirty areas and have fun in the vicinity of your home.
 Let them dry up as soon as they are back.